a FREE email series – Sign up Today!

 A: Choose any of the Guided Questions to ignite the conversation and dive right into the topic.
 Based on the level of maturity, age, education, and/or experience you and your teen have, you can stick with the simple questions or use the more advanced questions.

 Q: When should I have each conversation?

 A: You can choose the days and times you want to have each conversation according to your family’s schedule.
-The goal is to attempt at all 7 conversations by the end of October, but if you don’t finish, don’t give up.
+The goal is to attempt all 7 conversations, over the next couple of months, but if you don’t finish, don’t give up.
 Teens need to be in a receptive mood to engage.
 I don’t recommend trying to force a conversation.
 I will give more guidance on this during the challenge.

 Q: What’s the ideal age range for these conversations?